Palliative Care Veterinarian

 What else are you passionate about?
 When I’m not working or scrolling journal articles on new exciting vet stuff, you can find me adventuring with my little family, reading a good novel, roller-skating, doing anything arty (drawing, painting, crafting) or cooking!

 What do you love about palliative medicine?
 It is a beautiful honour to be able to provide support in a pet’s senior years, not just for the pet but for their family.
 I love that this unique aspect of veterinary medicine is ever growing, and we are constantly learning new things to make our patient’s lives better.
-I am also grateful and consider it an immense responsibility and privilege that we are able to provide a dignified and pain-free departure from this world when the time comes
+I am also grateful and consider it an immense responsibility and privilege that we are able to provide a dignified and pain-free departure from this world when the time come

 Qualifications: Bachelor of Veterinary Science (BVSc).
 Currently studying Advanced Certificate in Feline Behaviour (ISFM).